-I took an hour or so to pluck up courage to dismantle the heater to see what was inside.
-On reflection, nothing too dramatic so on with the show...
-On the side panels, I Dremeled off the metal wings as described in the GD documentation and Hammerited the new bright edges to protect the bare metal from rust.
+I took an hour or so to pluck up the courage to dismantle the heater to see what was inside.
+On reflection, nothing too dramatic was inside so it was on with the show...
+On the side panels, I Dremelled off the metal wings as described in the GD documentation and Hammerited the new bright edges to protect the bare metal from rust.

 Made a cardboard template of the heater back-plate to define where to drill the two air-hole ducts.
 And taped it in place.
 But, when test fitting the actual heater unit (with the air outlet manifold taken off,) I had an issue as the heater would not fit horizontally as it was supposed to.
-This was because the horizontal space within the under-wing bulk-head compartment was 2.5cm smaller than the heater.
-The total length of the heater being 26cm and the available horizontal space being ~23.5cm...
+This was because the horizontal space within the under-wing bulk-head compartment was 2.5 cm smaller than the heater.
+The total length of the heater is 26 cm and the available horizontal space being ~23.5 cm...
 Not good.
-Luckily the heater has a blanking plate to allow for the blower motor to be mounted vertically....
+Luckily the heater has a blanking plate to allow for the blower motor to be mounted vertically...
 Good.

 Bottom air outlet where the fan will be (underneath the radiator box unit

-(This vertical configuration leaves 30cm for the battery and battery framework, which is plenty)
+This vertical configuration leaves 30 cm for the battery and battery tray, which is plenty

-As you can see, they are not the neatest of holes, and these will be the un-neatest and most inaccurate holes on the whole car.
-This was because when I drilled them I realised I could create some more room where the pipes go, so I whittled away to create as much room (~5cm) to the left of the heater box for the radiator inlet and outlet pipes.
-Reading other builders' blogs, it seems this can be a very snug area for the pipes.
-5cm being plenty of room to connect up and get in to tighten the pipes clips without too much difficulty.
-With respect to my drilling skills, all my other hole drilling will be spot on....
-Trust me.
+As you can see, they are not the neatest of holes, and this was because when I drilled them and trial fitted the box I realised I could create some more room for the heater pipes so I whittled away to create as much room (~5 cm) as possible to the left of the heater box for the radiator inlet and outlet pipes.
+Reading other builders' blogs, it seems this can be a very snug area.
+5 cm is plenty of room to connect up and get in to tighten the pipe clips without too much difficulty, so I've got room to spare.

-Fitted the footwell heater outlets vents to the dash shelves.
-However, I had to enlarge the holes a smidgen though.
-When separating the plastic outlets I took great care to not break the plastic lugs on the outlets when separating them.
+Fitted the footwell heater outlet vents to the dash shelves.
+However, I had to enlarge the holes a smidgen.
+Also when separating the plastic outlets I took great care to not break the plastic lugs on the outlets when separating them...
 This was quite fiddly.

 Windscreen Air Vents

-Did 'my' measuring, and discovered the centre of the screen with respect to the centre of the scuttle was off by 3 mm.
-Not a huge amount and I dare say, way within tolerances of flexible GRP and temperature variation, so it's not a build problem.
-However, I know it is there and it will bug the hell out of me; so I will use the centre of the screen as my 'visual' centre reference point as I want the vents to be optically correct and symmetrical with respect to the driver and passenger's perspective.
+Did my measuring and discovered the centre of the screen with respect to the centre of the scuttle was off by 3 mm.
+Not a huge amount and I dare say way within tolerances of the vagaries of GRP and temperature variation, so it's not a problem.
+However, I know it is there and it will bug the hell out of me; so I will use the centre of the windscreen as my 'visual' centre reference point.
+I want the vents to be optically correct and symmetrical with respect to the driver and passenger's perspective.

-Using the mirror base-plate as my centre reference point, I measured 18 cm to each side (of centre) and marked for the innermost vent screw holes.
-I also ensured each vent was 8 cm in from the top lip of the dash' i.e. the scuttle top curve.
-The 8 cm is not quite what it traditionally should be but I think it looks better.
+Using the mirror base-plate as my centre reference point, I measured 18 cm to each side (of dead-centre) and marked for the innermost vent screw holes.
+I also ensured each vent was 8 cm "in" from the top lip of the dashboard i.e. the scuttle top curve.
+The 8 cm is not quite what it traditionally should be but I think it looks in proportion.
 Also, I've ensured the vents are parallel to the scuttle horizontal.

 Drilled the fixing holes and temporarily bolted the escutcheons in place.
-I then scribed the slots that needed routing out.
-But first I reverified the positioning with the Dremel straight line cutter, and then did the deed.....
+I then scribed the slots that needed to be routing out.
+But first I re-verified the positioning with the Dremel straight-line cutter and then did the deed...
 Traumatic to say the least.
 However, I am very pleased with the result and the escutcheons now look like a fine pair of silver eyebrows.